StrumentiResistenti/Compassh/README.md

 Here *mycustomer* is running (see the `-->` sign on the left and the assigned PID).

 The internal hostname resolution can be tested by `compassh.py -R <hostname>`.
-Please note that <hostname> must match a host-to-VPN pattern to be resolved, otherwise the request will not be honoured.
+Please note that the hostname must match a host-to-VPN pattern to be resolved, otherwise the request will not be honoured.

 ## CompaSSH automatic routing